 RENEWABLES & ENERGY EFFICIENCY

 As our warehouses are storage facilities that use minimal machinery, they are not energy intensive to operate.
-In total, our five warehouse facilities consumed about 3.3 million of kWh in 2021, with most of our warehouse spaces fitted with efficient LED lighting.
-However, we continue to seek ways to make our energy consumption more efficient.
-In 2021, we installed LED lights as part of the expansion of our fulfilment centre in Indonesia, and in 2022 we will be exploring air conditioning inverters and timers installation in our Malaysia and Philippines operations respectively.
+In total, our five warehouse facilities consumed about 3.1 million of kWh in 2022, with most of our warehouse spaces fitted with efficient LED lighting, air conditioning inverters and motion sensors.

 We also recognise that transitioning our energy source to renewable energy is critical to reducing our reliance on fossil fuels.
 To this end, we aim to have 100% of electricity sourced for our fulfilment centres and offices to be renewable by 2030.
 As part of this process, we are working closely with our main warehouses’ landlords to assess the feasibility of solar photovoltaic panel installation on the rooftop of our facilities in Indonesia and the Philippines, in order to be able to tap on on-site solar energy for our daytime operations.
 In Malaysia, we are similarly assessing green electricity solutions by local providers.
-Transitioning at least one of our main warehouses to renewable energy will remain a top priority in 2022.
-While we lay the foundation to shift to these more direct sources of renewable energy, in 2021 we purchased Renewable Energy Certificates (“RECs”) recognised by the iREC Standard to cover our electricity consumption across all our warehouses, as was the case in 2020.
+While we lay the foundation to shift to these more direct sources of renewable energy, in 2022 we purchased Renewable Energy Certificates (“RECs”) recognised by the iREC Standard to cover our electricity consumption across all our warehouses, as was the case in the past years.

 PRODUCTS MADE FROM SUSTAINABLE MATERIAL